macOS keyboard shortcuts for Windows

 Optimizing tree deletions in Bazel

 Bazel likes creating very deep and large trees on disk during a build.
 One example is the output tree, which naturally contains all the artifacts of your build.
 Another, more problematic example is the symlink forest trees created for every action when sandboxing is enabled.
 As garbage gets created, it must be deleted.
 It turns out, however, that deleting file system trees can be very expensive—and especially so on macOS.
 In fact, calls to our deleteTree algorithm routinely showed up in my profiling runs when trying to diagnose slowdowns using the dynamic scheduler.
+One thing I quickly wondered is: why can I easily catch Bazel stuck in the tree deletion but I can never catch it busily creating such a tree?
+Is tree deletion inherently slow or are we doing something stupid?

-March 22, 2019 · Tags: bazel, macos, performance
+March 22, 2019 · Tags: <a href="/tags/bazel">bazel</a>, <a href="/tags/macos">macos</a>, <a href="/tags/performance">performance</a>

 Continue reading (about 4 minutes)